envisioning/vocab/vocab/implicit-reasoning.md

 ---
 category: CORE, DATA
+generality:
+- 0.83
+- 0.825
+- 0.82
+- 0.815
+- 0.81
+- 0.805
+- 0.8
 slug: implicit-reasoning
 summary: Ability of a system to make inferences and draw conclusions that are not explicitly programmed or directly stated in the input data.
 title: Implicit Reasoning
 ---